Achu2234/Yeagerist-Music-Streamer-Bot/README.md

 ## ⭐ How it works

-Hi !
-Do you need Help! 🤔️ yea yea I know it! 🙃️
-How To Use Me? 🧐️
- 1. Add Me and @Achubiju6c To Your Group!
+• First add The Yeagerist Music Streamer Bot and Yeagerist Group Music Assistant  to Your Group 😊

- 2. Give Admin To Me and @Achubiju6c !
+• Then Give Admin Rights To Both Of Them ☝

- Enjoy! 😌️
-Made with ❤️ @Animemusicarchive6

-_Yeagerist-Music-Streamer-Bot is not affiliated to or endorsed by GitHub._

-[![Screenshot of status Bot](https://telegra.ph/file/3fb020ebd35a3c75b0fc6.jpg)

-## 👩‍💻 command list

-Here is the list of available commands! 😃️
+• Start Voice Chat! 🎶

+• Then simply send "/play {supported link}" to start playing! or Reply to Audio File ❤

+Available Commands 👇️,

-/play - Reply to supported url or "/play supported url" /skip - Skip currenly playing song!
+/play - Reply to supported url or "/play supported url"

+/skip - Skip currenly playing song!

 /pause - Pause currently playing song!

 /resume - Resume currently pushed song!

 /mute - Mutes Streamer!

 /unmute - Unmutes streamer!

 /vc - Give voice chat link of your group!
+(Only For Public Groups)

+/cmdlist - Get List Of Available Commands

-(Only For Public Groups) /yts (song name) - Download song by it's name!
+/yts (song name) - Download song by it's name!

- Enjoy! 😌️
+/deezer (song name) - Download song by deezer

+Most of commands are Admin Only! 👮️

+Support!
+Need Support?
+Ask in @Yeageristbots 😌️

+_Yeagerist-Music-Streamer-Bot is not affiliated to or endorsed by GitHub._

+[![Screenshot of status Bot](https://telegra.ph/file/3fb020ebd35a3c75b0fc6.jpg)

 ### Concepts